jcmordan/moxie-booking/README.md

 - Tests focus on functionality rather than styling
 - BusinessInfo component is designed for reusability
 - Form state persists across steps in the booking flow
+- UI components are separated from business logic for better maintainability
+- Generic UI components (`ui/components/`) can be reused across different parts of the application